mkorpela/overrides/README.rst

 Why explicit overrides?
 -----------------------

 Overrides without explicit indicator for them are weak.
-The relation can be statically checked only against current codebase but this leaves room for problems that happen during evolution of a codebase.
+They leave room for problems that happen during evolution of a codebase.

 1. (create) Accidental overriding in a subclass when a method to a superclass is added (or vice versa).
 2. (modify) Rename of a superclass method without subclass method rename (or vice versa).